-The longest duration of totality was produced by member 26 at 5 minutes, 21 seconds on June 30, 1992, and the longest duration of annularity will be produced by member 63 at 3 minutes, 30 seconds on August 10, 2659.
-All eclipses in this series occur at the Moon's descending node of orbit.[7]
+The longest duration of annularity was produced by member 20 at 12 minutes, 9 seconds on December 14, 1955.
+All eclipses in this series occur at the Moon's ascending node of orbit.[7]

 This eclipse is a part of a tritos cycle, repeating at alternating nodes every 135 synodic months (?
 3986.63 days, or 11 years minus 1 month).
 Their appearance and longitude are irregular due to a lack of synchronization with the anomalistic month (period of perigee), but groupings of 3 tritos cycles (?
 33 years minus 3 months) come close (?
 434.044 anomalistic months), so eclipses are similar in these groupings.